-In today’s global economy, many employers give preference to job candidates with foreign language experience.
-As a Saint Mary’s Spanish major, you can prepare for a variety of careers in education, communications, business, law, government, and many other fields.
+In today’s global economy employers give preference to job candidates with foreign language experience.
+Prepare for a variety of careers in education, communications, business, law, government, and a variety of other fields.
 Many Spanish majors continue their studies in graduate and professional programs around the country.
 If you’re interested in teaching Spanish, you can take courses leading to secondary education certification.